 In addition, skin care professionals like those at Epicuren Discovery use Fitzpatrick skin phototypes to create proven products that are effective for every skin type.
 The Fitzpatrick scale is based on a quiz that assigns points to your response to various questions, such as the natural color of your hair, skin, and eyes, as well as whether you have freckles and what happens when you spend time in the sun.
 The total score at the end places you in one of six types, indicated with roman numerals, from lightest to darkest.

 What are the Different Skin Types?

 - Skin Type I: The palest shade, this skin type burns and peels easily and rarely tans.
 Skin freckles easily, and often accompanies red or blonde hair.
-Corresponding eye color is light blue, gray, or green.
+The corresponding eye color is light blue, gray, or green.

 - Skin Type II: This skin type usually freckles and burns often without tanning, and usually has blue, gray, or green eyes.

 - Skin Type III: This range of skin shades includes fair skin to light tan and people often have hazel or light brown eyes.
-They experience burns on occasion and can tan, and their skin still freckles sometimes.
+They experience burns occasionally and can tan, and their skin still freckles sometimes.

 - Skin Type IV: Usually an olive or light brown tone, this skin type rarely burns and tans easily, usually accompanied by brown hair and brown eyes.

 - Skin Type V: This skin color is brown to dark brown, rarely freckles, tans easily, and rarely burns.